walakaka77/test-doc-site/parent-page-canine-chronicles/child-page-3-australian-shepherd/grandchild-page-1-cardiomyopathy-dcm/cardiomyopathy.markdown

 # **Understanding Dilated Cardiomyopathy (DCM) in Australian Shepherds: A Comprehensive Guide**

 Today, we're shining a light on a topic close to the hearts of many dog owners and breeders, especially those who adore the spirited Australian Shepherd breed.
-We're talking about Dilated Cardiomyopathy (DCM), a condition that might not be common in Aussies but is important to understand due to its serious nature and the potential for misdiagnosis as Hemangiosarcoma (HSA), which is more prevalent in this breed.
+We're talking about Dilated Cardiomyopathy (DCM), a condition that might not be common in Aussies but is important to understand due to its serious nature.

+Both DCM and Hemangiosarcoma (HSA), which is more prevalent in this breed, can cause sudden collapse or death.
+This similarity in symptoms can lead breeders and pet owners to mistakenly attribute the cause of collapse or death to DCM without thorough investigation.
+It's vital to emphasize the importance of consulting with veterinarians for accurate information, especially when making breeding decisions.

 ![Dog looking sad because he was diagnosed with DCM](https://cdn.shopify.com/s/files/1/0067/6786/9988/files/CANINE.png?v=1672424444){: width="50%"}

 ## **What is DCM?**

 At its core, DCM is a disease that affects the muscular walls of a dog’s heart, leading to decreased heart efficiency and, subsequently, a cascade of health issues.
-The condition weakens and thins the muscle, causing the chambers of the heart to enlarge.
-This enlargement, while a compensatory effort, ends up straining the heart even further.
+TThe condition weakens and thins the muscle, leading to an inability of the heart to pump blood effectively.
+This results in blood pooling, causing the chambers of the heart to enlarge as a consequence of the weakened heart muscles, which strains the heart even further.

 ## **Causes of DCM**